amirfhg/patent_embeddings/README.md

 Track innovation trends and technological breakthroughs through patent embedding analysis.
 Patent embeddings are also used to measure the value of patents.

 # Embedding Technique
-I use sentence transformers (HuggingFace model "all-mpnet-base-v2") to vectorize the title and abstract of granted patents to US public companies.
+I use sentence transformers (HuggingFace model "all-mpnet-base-v2") to vectorize the title and abstract of US public companies granted patents.
-The result is a vector database of hundreds of thousands of patents in a 768-dimensional embedding space.
+The result is a vector database of hundreds of thousands of patents, each being a 768-dimensional vector in embedding space.

 'vectorize_patent_abstract.py' step by step goes through vectorizing each patent's abstract in the sample.